utsav4504/eBookShelf/README.md

 - [Contact](#contact)

 ## Introduction
-The eBookShelf is a comprehensive full-stack web application designed to manage e-books in a library setting.
-The system allows administrators to browse, borrow, and return e-books, and to add and manage the collection.
+The eBookShelf is a comprehensive full-stack web application designed to manage books.
+The system allows administrators to browse, borrow, and return books, and to add and manage the collection.

 ## Features
-- Borrow and return e-books
+- Borrow and return books
-- Manage users and e-books (Admin functionality)
+- Manage users and books (Admin functionality)
 - Responsive and user-friendly interface

 ## Technologies Used